devharsh2k4/vegazync/readme.md

 ## Stop

 To stop and exit the process you can type 'c' and hit Enter in the terminal

+## Ignoring

+vegazync ignores ".env","node modules" & ".gitignore" files

+Will add the feature of manually ignoring specific files and directories in future

 ## Contributing